Sustainable Office Supplies

 Prioritize Reusable and Bulk Items

-- Consider reusable water bottles and mugs instead of single-use plastic bottles and cups.
+Promote reusable water bottles and mugs in place of disposables.

 Avoid Harmful Chemicals